EmeryCSI/CSI-244S24_GA2_Intro_To_Node/README.md

    - Go to `http://localhost:3000/system-info` for system info.
    - Navigate to `http://localhost:3000/log-visit` to log your visit.
    - Check `http://localhost:3000/show-log` to view the log.
+   - Access `http://localhost:3000/user-form` to view and submit the user information form.
+   - After submitting the form, check the `formSubmissions.txt` file in your project directory to see the saved data.

-Create a new commit with the message Guided Activity 2 Complete and push the changes to GitHub
+Create a new commit with the message "Guided Activity 2 Complete" and push the changes to GitHub

+---

 If you have any questions about this assignment please reach out to myself or our TA for this course.